dojo/docs/dojox/grid/EnhancedGrid/plugins/Pagination.rst

-gotoFirstPage       N/A                                    N/A      Jump to first page gotoLastPage        N/A                                    N/A      Jump to last page changePageSize      size(integer): size of items per page  N/A      Change size of items per page showGotoPageButton  flag(boolean): Indicator of show/hide  N/A      Function to show/hide the Goto page button
+gotoFirstPage       N/A                                    N/A      Jump to first page gotoLastPage        N/A                                    N/A      Jump to last page changePageSize      size(integer): size of items per page  N/A      Change size of items per page scrollToRow         rowIndex(integer): row index           N/A      Override the grid.ScrollToRow().
-                    the Goto page button                            dynamically
+                                                                    Scroll to give row automatically, if the given row is not in this page, will jump to the right page and scroll to the row showGotoPageButton  flag(boolean): Indicator of show/hide  N/A      Function to show/hide the Goto page button the Goto page button                            dynamically
 ==================  =====================================  =======  ================================================